 8. Dehumidifiers remove moisture from the air so that it doesn’t condense on the walls, ceiling, or floor inside a gun safe.

-The following are some tips and tricks to use a Dehumidifier in a gun safe:
+The following are some tips and tricks for using a Dehumidifier in a gun safe:

 8. It would be good to think about how often you want to empty the water container; some models only require emptying every few days, while others might need to be emptied more regularly, depending on their size.